FZJ-INM1-BDA/siibra-python/docs/create_preconfiguration.md

   - Statistical map: A set of volumes with probability (or other statistical values) for a subset of areas from a parcellation.

 ### 2. Data features
-A variaty of data features can be preconfigured.
+A variety of data features can be preconfigured.
 However, while some data types are very similar, the modality has to be supported by a specific siibra-python version (this will not be required with version 2).

 - Parcellation-based connectivity: Connectivity matrix calculated for a specific parcellation.